Quantum Kernel Methods under Scrutiny: A Benchmarking Study

-One of the most interesting aspects of QKMs is that they can be formally embedded into the rich and powerful mathematical framework of classical kernel theory~\cite{Schuld2019, schuld2021supervised}.
-The key idea behind the conventional kernelized approach to (supervised) machine learning is to find and analyze patterns by transforming the respective learning problem from the original input data domain $\mathcal{X}$ to a higher-dimensional (potentially infinite-dimensional) \emph{feature space} $\mathcal{F}$, where the learning tasks attains a trivial form, i.e., becomes a linear model.
+The key idea behind the conventional kernelized approach to (supervised) machine learning is to find and analyze patterns by transforming the respective learning problem from the original input data domain $\mathcal{X}$ to a higher-dimensional (potentially infinite-dimensional) \emph{feature space} $\mathcal{F}$, where the learning tasks can often be expressed in a linear form.
 This mapping is accomplished by a \emph{feature map} $\phi: \mathcal{X}\to\mathcal{F}; \xdata\mapsto\phi(\xdata)$.
-Kernels, are real- or complex-valued symmetric and positive semi-definite functions of two input data points, $k: \mathcal{X}\times\mathcal{X}\to\mathbb{K}$, where $\mathbb{K}$ can be $\mathbb{R}$ or $\mathbb{C}$, respectively.
-In this regard, another central concept is that of \emph{reproducing kernel Hilbert space} (RKHS) $\mathcal{H}_k$, which is an alternative feature space of a kernel; more precisely a feature space of functions constructed from the kernel.
-The RKHS uniquely determines the kernel and vice versa~\cite{Aronszajn1950} and in addition, for every kernel there exists at least one feature map such that~\cite{schuld2021supervised}
+Kernels, are real- or complex-valued symmetric and positive semi-definite functions of two input data points, $k: \mathcal{X}\times\mathcal{X}\to\mathbb{C}$, induced by the inner product in the feature space, i.e.,

-Moreover, every feature map gives rise to a kernel.
-Less formally one can think of the RKHS as a space whose elementary functions, the kernels, assign a similarity measure between two data points $\xdata$ and $\xdata^\prime$.
+Hence, less formally, one can think of kernels as similarity measures between two data points $\xdata$ and $\xdata^\prime$.